 Define the specific data points (name, date, entity, tables, etc.) that you need to retrieve

-Train a ML model on a subset of the documents (text, PDFs, articles, web pages, etc.)
+Train a Machine Learning model on a subset of the documents (text, PDFs, articles, web pages, etc.)

 Once the ML is ready and deployed, send the documents to our hosted infrastructure or process the documents locally